 Because many clinics and hospitals are expanding further, the job growth for medical assistants is positive for the near future.

-The job outlook for medical assistants across the country was further reported to be highly favored by the BLS, with the employment rate expected to increase by 16% by the year 2031.
+The medical assistant job outlook across the country was further reported to be highly favored by the BLS, with the employment rate expected to increase by 16% by the year 2031.

 Read more on Certified Medical Assistant Salary here.